 A function is a predefined calculation entered in a cell to help you analyze or manipulate data.
 All you have to do is enter the arguments and the calculation is automatically made for you.
 Functions help you create the formulas required to get the results that you are looking for.

-See the Calc Guide, Chapter 7 Using Formulas and Functions for more information.
+See the Calc Guide Chapter 7 Using Formulas and Functions for more information.

 Analyzing data